-Watch a Live Stream of Sunken Pearl Harbor Subs for the 75th Anniversary
+Watch a Live Stream of Sunken Pearl Harbor Subs

 December 7, 2016 marks the 75th anniversary of the day Japanese forces bombed the Pearl Harbor naval base in Hawaii.
 In addition to the two U.S. vessels still sitting at the bottom of the harbor, two Japanese mini-subs can also be found in the waters nearby.
 On the anniversary of the attack, the National Oceanic and Atmospheric Administration (NOAA) will provide a live stream of their briny, barnacled remains to viewers online, Live Science reports.